conda-incubator/conda-store/docusaurus-docs/conda-store/introduction.md

 </Tabs>

-2. Start standalone local instance and use the conda-store UI
+2. Start a standalone local instance and use the conda-store UI

 ```bash
 conda-store-server  --standalone